 Giving people opportunities to declare what they owe

 We are running campaigns to encourage people to tell HMRC what they owe, before we track them down.
-So far, HMRC has raised £547 million from voluntary disclosures, and almost £140 million from follow-up activity including 20,000 completed investigations.
+So far, HMRC has raised £610 million from voluntary disclosures, and almost £395 million from a large number of follow-up activities.

 Prosecuting more people who break the law

 HMRC is taking swifter legal action against those who don’t come forward and sort out their taxes.
 We are also allocating more resources to increase the pace and number of tax evasion cases being brought before the criminal and civil courts.

 We are setting up local task forces to identify and deal with tax cheats, using criminal and civil powers.

 We are prosecuting more people who break the law by evading tax.
 We have recruited an additional 200 criminal investigators to increase the number of people prosecuted for tax evasion from 165 in 2010 to 2011, to 565 in 2012 to 2013, and to 1,165 in 2014 to 2015.

 Some multinational businesses avoid paying some taxes by shifting profits away from the location where the activities creating those profits take place - this is also known as base erosion and profit shifting (BEPS).

 The international corporate tax standards have struggled to keep pace with changes in global business practices, with an increasing share of trade taking place online.
 International tax standards have remained largely unchanged for over a hundred years - and now need to be updated to prevent gaps from being exploited.

 At the G20 meeting of finance ministers in February 2013, Chancellor of the Exchequer George Osborne welcomed the initial report by the international Organisation for Economic Co-operation and Development (OECD) on addressing BEPS as a first step for dealing with profit shifting by multinational corporations.